 Different dog breeds react to cold weather in different ways.
 Some German shepherds like rain and snow and turn everything into a doggy playground.
 But short-furred pups like Chihuahuas tend to be heat-seeking missiles eager to burrow into piles of fluffy blankets.

 A draft sends them scurrying for shelter.
 Cold weather may prompt fussy puppies to potty in the house because they don't want to get their nether regions chilly.
-Here's how to help pups adapts to the cold.
+Here's how to help your dog adapt to the cold and stay safe from potential winter hazards.

 Stimulate Fur Growth